-- Whether treatment of acute HIV infection results in long-term virologic, immunologic, or clinical benefit is unknown; treatment should be considered optional at this time (CIII). - Therapy should also be considered optional for patients in whom HIV seroconversion has occurred within the previous 6 months (CIII). - If the clinician and patient elect to treat acute HIV infection with antiretroviral therapy, treatment should be implemented with the goal of suppressing plasma HIV RNA levels to below detectable levels (AIII). - For patients with acute HIV infection in whom therapy is initiated, testing for plasma HIV RNA levels and CD4 count and toxicity monitoring should be performed as described for patients with established, chronic HIV infection (AII). - If the decision is made to initiate therapy in a person with acute HIV infection, genotypic resistance testing at baseline will likely optimize virologic response; this strategy is therefore recommended (BIII).
-If therapy is deferred, genotypic resistance testing should still be considered, because the result may be useful in optimizing the virologic response when therapy is ultimately initiated (CIII).
+- Whether treatment of acute HIV infection results in long-term virologic, immunologic, or clinical benefit is unknown; treatment should be considered optional at this time (CIII). - Therapy should also be considered optional for patients in whom HIV seroconversion has occurred within the previous 6 months (CIII). - If the clinician and patient elect to treat acute HIV infection with antiretroviral therapy, treatment should be implemented with the goal of suppressing plasma HIV RNA to below detectable levels (AIII). - For patients with acute HIV infection in whom therapy is initiated, testing for plasma HIV RNA levels and CD4 count and toxicity monitoring should be performed as described for patients with established, chronic HIV infection (AII). - If the decision is made to initiate therapy in a person with acute HIV infection, genotypic resistance testing at baseline will likely optimize virologic response; this strategy is therefore recommended (AIII).
+If therapy is deferred, genotypic resistance testing should still be performed, because the result may be useful in optimizing the virologic response when therapy is ultimately initiated (AIII). - Since clinically significant resistance to PIs is less common than resistance to NNRTIs in treatment-naïve persons who harbor drugresistant virus, consideration should be given to using a PI-based regimen if therapy is initiated before drug resistance test results are available (BIII).